karenortizbecerra/website/content/teaching/index.md

 weight: 1

 ---

-In my teaching, I use real-world examples to reinforce the intuition and relevance of the material covered in the course.
-I also use in-class discussions to encourage students to i) think critically about the limitations of different economic analyses and ii) communicate the implications of their results in a clear way.
+In my teaching, I focus on developing skills that help students apply the knowledge acquired in the course.
+I believe this approach is crucial for students to be engaged with their learning process and succeed beyond the classroom.

 Below you can find a list of the courses I have taught in a *teaching assistant* capacity.
-My average teaching score across all undergraduate and graduate classes are 4.5/5 and 4.8/5, respectively.
+My average teaching score across all graduate and undergraduate classes are 4.8/5 and 4.5/5, respectively.
 All teaching evaluations are available upon request.

 ### Graduate Courses:
 - **ARE 240B:** Econometric Methods (Spring 2019)